Singapore Government Logo

 Description and Ethnobotany

-Growth Form An herbaceous plant with emergent and submerged forms.
+Growth Form An aquatic herbaceous plant with emergent and submerged forms.

 Foliage The simple leaves are arranged on the stem in opposite pairs or in whorls of 3.
 They are lanceolate-elliptic to ovate-lanceolate in shape.
 The leaf margin is toothed with rounded or pointed teeth.
 The submerged leaf form is less rigid and bigger in size as compared to the emergent leaf form.
 The leaves are green with a purple underside, under high light conditions, the submerged leaves turn red.

-Stems The stems are 30 - 70 cm in length and root at the nodes.
+Stems The stems are 30 to 100 cm in length and root at the nodes.
 The stems of the emergent form is purple in colour.

-Flowers The bluish purple, white or pink flowers are only produced when the plant is above the water surface.
-They may be solitary in the leaf axils or in terminal or axillary raceme inflorescences.
+Flowers The bluish purple, white or pink, tubular flowers (10.5 to 13.5 mm long) are only produced when the plant is above the water surface.
+They may be solitary in the leaf axils or in terminal or axillary raceme inflorescences up to 15 cm long.

-Fruit Fruit is an egg-shaped capsule (6 mm long).
+Fruit Fruit is a brown, egg-shaped to ellipsoid and compressed capsule (5 to 6 mm long).

-Habitat It is found in swampy soil such as rice paddy fields, marshes and reservoirs.
+Habitat It is found in shallow ponds, rice paddy fields, marshes and reservoirs at altitudes of up to 1000 m.

 Cultivation It is best grown under full sun in consistently moist, fertile soil.
-It is best grown in water temperature of 20 to 25°C and pH level of 6.4 to 7.0.
-In aquascapes, the plant needs to be trimmed regularly by topping the stems to prevent it from reaching the water surface.
-The tops of the stems can be propagated.
+For emersed plants, plenty of light, a water temperature of 20 to 25°C and pH level of 6.4 to 7.0 are ideal.
+Trim the stems regularly to prevent them from reaching the water surface.
+It is easy-to-grow, fast-growing and well-suited as a background or mid-ground plant in an aquarium.
+The stem tops can be used to propagate new plants.

 Etymology The genus 'Limnophila' originates from the Greek words for being related to lakes or fresh water ('limne') and loving something ('philos').